-If a circuit breaker trips, a short cooling period must be allowed before an attempt is made to reset the unit by pressing the circuit breaker reset button.
+If a circuit fuse trips, a short cooling period must be allowed before an attempt is made to reset the unit by pressing the circuit fuse reset button.

-25. Cooling Fan
+22.Cooling Fan

-The Transmig 355i is fitted with a fan as needed feature.
-Fan as needed automatically switches the cooling fan off when it is not required.
+The Transmig 555i is fitted with fan on demand as a feature.
+The fan will switch on when required to help cool the internal components, and switch off when not required.
 This has two main advantages; (1) to minimize power consumption, and (2) to minimise the amount of contaminants such as dust that are drawn into the power source.